Remarks on motives of abelian type

 \subsection{A refinement of a theorem of Bloch and Srinivas}

 In order to prove the key Lemma \ref{prekey}, we need a slight refinement of the decomposition of the diagonal argument of Bloch and Srinivas which appears in \cite{BS}.
-This is embodied in Theorem \ref{BS}.
+This is embodied in Proposition \ref{BS}.

 First we prove a lemma which seems to be known as Lieberman's lemma and which is quoted in \cite[3.1.4]{An} and \cite[1.10]{Scholl} without proof.
 Let $X$, $X'$, $Y$ and $Y'$ be smooth projective varieties over a field $k$.
 Let $a \in \CH_p(X' \times X)$, $b \in \CH_q(Y \times Y')$ and $\gamma \in \CH_r(X \times Y)$ be correspondences.
 Let's write $({}^t a,b) := \tau_*({}^ta \times b)$, where $\tau : X \times X' \times Y \times Y' \r X \times Y \times X' \times Y'$ is the map permuting the two middle factors.